xhl-388/mimpl/N-BodySystem/README.md

 or  this repo just does something more upon the project of taichiCourseS1

-# So What Is More?
+# Feature above the base code

 - add a new star called comet
 - right click the screen to add a star at the click point